I get a tremendous ROI on business coaching and mentorship, because I’ve developed the skill of being coachable.

 Filter hard – but go all-in on those who make it through your filter.

 (I have a few filters, but here’s the most important one: are they open about their failures?
-If I can’t find any mention of their mistakes, then I know they’re not being completely honest, and I can’t trust their advice or reported outcomes.)
+If I can’t find any mention of their mistakes, then I know they’re not being completely honest, and I can’t trust their advice or reported outcomes.) - Block time to do the work in advance.

 There’s no sense hiring someone to read their book to you.
 Real mentorship (and coaching) requires action.